wrbaldwin/db-week/README.md

 [Managed Database Basics](https://github.com/wrbaldwin/db-week/blob/master/Labs/managed-database-basics.md) - In this lab you will learn, how to create an EC2 instance for use as a SQL client that connects to an RDS/MySQL instance.
 Next, you will create a database, load a public Landsat dataset into it, and query your database using SQL.
 Finally, you will learn how to use the RDS console including stopping, starting, monitoring, snapshots and other RDS features.

+[Upgrading and Consolidating MySQL](https://github.com/wrbaldwin/db-week/blob/master/Labs/upgrading-and-consolidating-mySQL) - Add a description here.

+[A Simple Database Migration](https://github.com/wrbaldwin/db-week/blob/master/Labs/a-simple-database-migration) - This workshop will focus on hands-on journey for existing Oracle DBA to Aurora PostgreSQL.
+Attendees will deploy an instance of Aurora PostgreSQL, migrate or generate a test workload on PostgreSQL, and manually monitor the database to understand the workload.
+They will review a few ways to track queries and their execution plans, and what can be done to optimize the queries.
+Attendees will also learn how to do the same on Aurora PostgreSQL using Performance Insights for query analysis and tuning.

 [Using a Property Graph](https://github.com/paulfryer/neptune-developer-workshop/blob/master/Labs/Airports/README.md) -
 Add a description here.